Mara-Li/obsidian-dataview-properties/README.md

 - Automatic synchronization based on a configurable interval
 - Dedicated command to manually trigger synchronization
 - Evaluation of calculated values before insertion into frontmatter
+- Automatic cleanup of the frontmatter when the Dataview field is removed (optional)
+- Lowercase & ignore accents for values and fields recognition

 > [!WARNING]
 > The Dataview plugin must be installed and activated in your Obsidian vault.